neuromorphs/tonic/docs/getting_involved/contribute.rst

   parameters or data type.
 * Add a test and sufficient assertions to check its validity.
 Use `pytest.mark.parametrize` to run the test with different parameters.
-* Add the transformation to the documentation so that users can find it.
+* Add the transformation to the `api documentation <https://github.com/neuromorphs/tonic/blob/develop/docs/reference/transformations.rst>`_ so that users can find it.
+* Potentially add a plotting script for the `gallery <https://github.com/neuromorphs/tonic/tree/develop/docs/gallery>`_.

 Tonic transforms work on events that are represented as structured numpy arrays, since that is what Tonic datasets output.
 This has the advantage that events can be indexed easily